On June 27, 1982, friends and family were supposed to attend the wedding of Vincent Chin. They attended his funeral instead.

 Vincent Chin spent most of his childhood in Highland Park, Michigan, until his father was mugged, which prompted the senior Chin to move the family to Oak Park, Michigan.
 There, Vincent Chin graduated from Oak Park High School in 1973 and made his way into the Control Data Institute.
 He eventually became an industrial draftsman at an automotive supplier company called Efficient Engineering and worked weekends at the Golden Star Restaurant as a waiter.
-He proposed to his girlfriend, Vickie Wong, and was soon engaged; the wedding date was set for June 27th, 1982.
+He proposed to his girlfriend, Vickie Wong, and was soon engaged.
+The wedding date was set for June 27, 1982.

 A wedding that would never come.

-And as for the Asian-American community, Vincent Chin becomes a talking point every June — but not because the public school curriculum forces children to learn about him or because college professors like to talk about him when discussing culturally important events, as he is all but forgotten in these circles.
-Instead, it’s because the community sees the impact his trial had for Asian-Americans, who would receive protection under civil rights laws now extended to them.
+And as for the Asian American community, Vincent Chin becomes a talking point every June — but not because the public school curriculum forces children to learn about him or because college professors like to talk about him when discussing culturally important events, as he is all but forgotten in these circles.
+Instead, it’s because the community sees the impact his trial had on Asian Americans, who would receive protection under civil rights laws now extended to them.
 The community sees the relevance of his trial in today’s society, where so many are being targeted for being a minority.
-The community also sees the significance of his trial for future use, as teaching the next generation about the injustices Asian-Americans have faced only serves to strengthen its bonds and serve as a rallying point of commonality.
+The community also sees the significance of his trial for future use, as teaching the next generation about the injustices Asian Americans have faced only serves to strengthen its bonds and serve as a rallying point of commonality.

 And although Chin may be gone, his legacy — helping to extend legal protections to disadvantaged Americans — stays, and must be preserved.